 Migrant Friendly Hospitals

-Access to adequate health care is further complicated by language barriers and migrants’ and ethnic minorities’ frequently disadvantaged social situation.
-That serves European hospitals with new challenges, since health services are usually not tailored to accommodate cultural diversity.
+Access to adequate health care is further complicated by language barriers and migrants’ and ethnic minorities’ frequently disadvantaged social situations.
+That serves European hospitals with new challenges since health services are usually not tailored to accommodate cultural diversity.

 Experiences and results were presented at the final conference “Hospitals in a Culturally Diverse Europe” in Amsterdam.
-Recommendations for policies, hospitals and other stakeholders were launched as “Amsterdam Declaration towards Migrant Friendly Hospitals in an ethno-culturally diverse Europe”.
+Recommendations for policies, hospitals, and other stakeholders were launched as “Amsterdam Declaration towards Migrant Friendly Hospitals in an ethnocultural diverse Europe”.
 A Task Force on Migrant Friendly Hospitals was established in the framework of the WHO Network on Health Promoting Hospitals.

-The two year and a half project officially began in 2002 and was finalized with a conference in Amsterdam, December 2004.
+The two-year-and-a-half project officially began in 2002 and was finalised with a conference in Amsterdam, in December 2004.